SimonFolkerts/Mellor-Cinemas/documentation/README.md

 Here the admin can pull up lists of movies and users.
 The admin can choose to show all showings for a given movie, or show all bookings for a given user.
 Movies and showings can be edited or deleted (providing no active dependents), and users and bookings can be deleted.

+IMPORTANT

+1: No interface exists for the creation of cinemas/seats.
+Currently only one cinema (cinema 1) exists, to which all extant seats are assigned.
+Entering any other cinema number will result in no seats being available for booking.

+2: DO NOT delete admin user.
+It is necessary for all administrator functions.